Jalisco extermination camp

-The Jalisco extermination camp refers to a cartel-led forced recruitment and training center located at Rancho Izaguirre, in the municipality of Teuchitlán in the Mexican state of Jalisco.
-It has been referred to by various names in the media, such as an extermination center, a concentration camp, and the little school of terror.
-The site was operated by the Jalisco New Generation Cartel and was discovered on 5 March 2025, following an anonymous call to a group of volunteers dedicated to searching for missing persons.
+The Jalisco extermination camp was a forced recruitment and training center located at Rancho Izaguirre in Teuchitlán, Jalisco, Mexico.
+Operated by the Jalisco New Generation Cartel, it has been referred to as an extermination center, a concentration camp, and "the little school of terror".
+On 24 March 2025, Omar García Harfuch, head of the Secretariat of Security and Citizen Protection (SSPC), stated that the site served exclusively as a training center.

+The site was discovered on 5 March 2025 after an activist group dedicated to searching for missing persons received an anonymous tip.

 Life in the camp

-Arrival
+Recruitment and arrival

 Recruiters allegedly posted fake job advertisements on social media to attract applicants.
-These listings usually offered security guard roles with weekly salaries ranging from MX$4,000 to MX$12,000 (around US$200 to US$600).
-Applicants were instructed to gather at designated bus terminals, where they were then transported to Izaguirre Ranch.
-While some listings promoted positions within the Jalisco New Generation Cartel, many survivors reported that they were unaware of the group's involvement until their arrival at the ranch.
+These listings typically offered security guard positions with weekly salaries ranging from MX$4,000 to MX$12,000 (around US$200 to US$600).
+Applicants were instructed to gather at designated bus terminals, where they were transported to Izaguirre Ranch.
+While some listings advertised positions within the Jalisco New Generation Cartel, many survivors reported that they were unaware of the organization's involvement until they arrived at the ranch.

-Upon arrival at Izaguirre Ranch, applicants were required to surrender all their belongings, including their phones, effectively cutting off their communication with the outside world.
+Upon arrival at Rancho Izaguirre, applicants were allegedly required to surrender their belongings, including their phones.

 Training

-Upon completing their training, recruits were offered positions within the organization based on their aptitudes.
-They were then deployed to different states to strengthen the cartel's operations.
+Training for new recruits generally lasted approximately one month.
+After completing their paramilitary training, recruits were assigned roles within the organization based on their abilities.
+They were then deployed to different states to support the cartel's operations.

+Survivors reported that those deemed to be "lacking the aptitudes", as well as those who failed in training, resisted, or attempted to escape, were tortured and killed as a form of punishment and as a warning to other recruits.

 Discovery

 On 20 September 2024, the National Guard and the Jalisco State Prosecutor's Office raided Izaguirre Ranch, securing the property and rescuing two kidnapped individuals.
-Authorities also arrested ten people and seized various firearms; however, no mention was made of a training camp, crematoriums, mass graves, or human remains.
+Authorities also arrested ten people and seized several firearms; however, they did not report finding a training camp, crematoriums, mass graves, or human remains.

 Following an anonymous tip about a possible mass grave on the ranch, the Buscadores Guerreros de Jalisco Collective, an activist group dedicated to searching for missing persons, arrived at the site on 5 March 2025 to investigate.
-While searching the site, the group discovered approximately 200 pairs of shoes, hundreds of clothing items, three makeshift crematoriums, and charred human remains.
+During their search, the group discovered approximately 200 pairs of shoes, hundreds of items of clothing, three makeshift crematoriums, and charred human remains.